-Based on the improved recognition of cellular and molecular diversity, a more refined personalized approach to research and clinical trials for ovarian cancer is needed.
-A roadmap for research priorities has been suggested, including development of better experimental models, characterization of the tumor microenvironment, better understanding of clonal diversity, recurrent disease, exceptional responders, improved value of surgical cytoreduction, and stratified trials.
+Based on the improved recognition of cellular and molecular diversity, a more refined personalized approach to research and clinical trials for both ovarian cancer and vulva cancer is needed.
+Roadmaps for research priorities have been suggested, including development of better experimental models, characterization of the tumor microenvironment, better understanding of clonal diversity, recurrent disease, exceptional responders, improved value of surgical cytoreduction, and stratified trials.

 Furthermore, as progress is being made in prolonging the survival of the patients, recognizing how the disease itself, as well as the treatment, may interfere with the patients’ overall wellbeing and quality of life is critical.

 Due to the pandemic, the recruitment to the group’s investigator-initiated studies has for periods been stopped temporarily.
 Also, late delivery of equipment has delayed the progress for many of the ongoing projects.

 Biological characteristics of HGSOC and vulva cancer influence the effect of different therapies (surgery, radiotherapy, chemotherapy, targeted therapeutics), and to be able to select more individualized treatment, establishment and validation of preclinical platforms for deep-tissue profiling and drug screening, is necessary.
 This can be achieved through comprehensive profiling programs which are being established.
 Further, given the importance of surgery for both diseases, tumor targeted fluorescenceimage guided surgery methodologies will be further developed.